-Most of us have instinctive evidence the world is ending—balmy December days, face-to-face conversation replaced with heads-to-screens zomboidism, a world at constant war, a political system in disarray.
-We hear some myths and lies so frequently that they feel like truths: Civilization is humankind’s greatest accomplishment.
+Most of us can feel that something’s off—balmy December days, face-to-face conversation replaced with screen-to-screen zomboidism, a world at constant war, a political system in disarray.
+We hear some lies so frequently that they begin to feel like facts: Civilization is humankind’s greatest accomplishment.
 Progress is undeniable.
-Count your blessings.
-You’re lucky to be alive here and now.
+We’re lucky to be alive here and now.
 Well, maybe we are and maybe we aren’t.
-Civilized to Death counters the idea that progress is inherently good, arguing that the “progress” defining our age may be analogous to an advancing disease.
+Civilized to Death counters the idea that “progress” is inherently good, arguing that the progress defining our age may be analogous to an advancing disease.

 “This is not just a book, it’s a revolution.”

 – Neil Strauss, author of The Game & The Truth.